iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 > I just opened the app and saw that the last time it checked my exposure was 12/26.
 That's almost a month ago!<br> :date: __2021-01-18 21:20:02__

-> I have to reinstall it every 2 weeks because it stops updating info.
-Bluetooth is always on.
-Great idea for tracing transmission, but obviously not reliable.<br> :date: __2021-01-17 17:28:35__

-> Tho it shows option to choose metrics, they cannot be changed.
-Having to obtain (& wait for) a pin is an encumbrance & bottleneck as well.
-Will deter ppl from using the app.
-Have found this app to be of minimal utility, unfortunately.<br> :date: __2021-01-09 21:43:28__

 #### 1-star reviews